in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 **Discussion**<br>
 The value returned by this method represents the remaining possible V4VC video views for a specific zone and does not necessarily mean that any ads are currently available.

+---
+####notifyIAPComplete( String product_id, String trans_id, String currency_code, double price )####
+Use this method to notify AdColony of a successfully completed in app purchase event.

+**Discussion**<br>
+The currency code and price are optional - a second method exists with a signature including only the product id and transaction id.

 ###AdColonyVideoAd Class Reference###
 **Note:**